snabaj/career-gist-SN/README.md

 - Document any new features, changes, or improvements made.
 - Keep your branch up to date with the latest changes from the main branch to avoid conflicts.

-#  🎉 Thank you for contributing to the Applicant Manager project! 🎉
+#  🎉 Thank you for contributing to the CareerGist project! 🎉

 <div style="text-align: right;">
   <a href="#top">